JunhuiShen/Fair-PCA-via-EigOpt/README.md

 ## Reference Paper

 The code for the Fair PCA via LP algorithm is introduced in the paper "[The Price of Fair PCA: One Extra Dimension](https://arxiv.org/abs/1811.00103)" by Samadi S., Tantipongpipat U., Morgenstern J., Singh M., and Vempala S., NeurIPS, 2018.
-Our implementation, [FairPCAviaLP.m](./FairPCAviaLP.m), is adapted from their code.
+Our implementation, [FairPCAviaLP.m](./FairPCAviaLP.m), is adapted from their code by integrating all the related functions and set the tolerance condition.

 You can access the code repository [here](https://github.com/samirasamadi/Fair-PCA?tab=readme-ov-file).